Chelulei-Faith/Java-Assignment1-Flower-Behavior-Project/README.md

 - **Concrete Method:** `displayColor()` provides a common implementation for all subclasses.

 ### 3. **Interfaces**
-An interface defines a contract for classes without providing any implementation.
 In this project, `FlowerBehavior` is an interface that ensures all implementing classes provide a `bloom()` method.

 ## Project Structure
 ``